Coffey ‘disappointed’ if delayed environment targets not published by Christmas

 She blamed the “change of administration” for the delay.

+She added that “floods still matter”, but more immediately important is “species abundance, and then how we achieve net zero as well”.

-Ms Coffey will represent the UK at the talks, known as “Cop15” under the UN Convention on Biological Diversity, starting on December 7 in the Canadian city to halt and reverse huge losses in wildlife and habitat.
+Ms Coffey will represent the UK at the talks aimed at reversing nature losses, which are known as “Cop15” under the UN Convention on Biological Diversity and starting on December 7 in the Canadian city.

+She said it is “frustrating” that the biodiversity meeting does not have the same prominence as the Cop climate conference, and that “nature has been the Cinderella” of global challenges.

+“Rightly it is now getting the attention it deserves,” Ms Coffey said.

 Register for free to continue reading